Religion & Thought

 Why it still matters

 The tallit still matters because Judaism often teaches through recurring acts rather than abstract slogans.
-The garment reminds the wearer that commandment is not only an idea.
+The garment reminds the wearer that commandment is more than an idea.
 It is something one carries, literally, on the body.

 The shortest accurate answer